Ianokane1/Vim-Vigor/README.md

 ### All Pages

 - The navigation bar is placed at the top of all pages.
 This contains 2 sections that are separated.
-The first section is the product search bar, my account icon and the basket icon.
+The first section is the product search bar, my account icon, and the basket icon.
 The second section contains the main navigation for the products.
 The navigation bar is dynamic in that meaning depending on if the user is logged in or not the options will change.
 - If the user is not logged in the navigation bar will look like this: When signed in login will change to logout
 ![user_not_logged_in](documentation_assets/images/navbarnotsignedin.png)
 - If the user is logged in as a superuser the navigation bar will look like this:
 ![user_logged_in](documentation_assets/images/superuser.png)
 - As a superuser, the admin will have access to the product management and blog management links.

-- The footer is placed at the bottom of each page with social media icons, a form to subscribe to the newsletter, a link to unsubscribe to the newsletter and useful business-related links.
-All links in the footer open the links in a new tab.
+- The footer is placed at the bottom of each page with social media icons, a form to subscribe to the newsletter, a link to unsubscribe to the newsletter, and useful business-related links.
+All links in the footer open links in a new tab.
 - The home link is also placed at the top of all pages.
 Clicking on it will also direct the user to the home page.